Remember December 2019, the good old days before we knew a pandemic was coming? That was when we recorded the first episode of The Data Chief podcast.

 With no in-person events in 2020 and a steep learning curve for firguring out how to connect virtually at scale, the podcast was a blessing in uniting a data and analytics industry still reeling from Covid, social protests, work from home, and accelerated digital transformation.

-The people: It’s a privilege to be able to interview leaders from around the world who are disrupting themselves, their companies and their industries.
+It’s a privilege to be able to interview leaders from around the world who are disrupting themselves, their companies and their industries.
 I think of the essence of their work and who they are as people:

 Estee Lauder’s Sol Rashidi who sums up just how hard it is to be a data leader, collaborator to many, accountable to all, but often with little direct budget, “get a back bone, not a wish bone…GSD.”